THE ARC RECYCLE CENTER

 - You try you buy!!!
 Once you pack something away you cannot return it without taking responsibility for it from then on.

 - NOT FOLLOWING THESE RULES MEANS YOU ARE VIOLATING YOUR LEASE AND THUS SUBJECT TO GETTING YOUR LEASE TERMINATED.

-- Don't let your lazy ruin the area for the rest of the tenants here!!!
+- Don't let your being lazy ruin the area for the rest of the tenants here!!!